Skip to main content

 "ERPNext AI is mostly add-ons: changAI (AI agent for natural-language queries), NextAI (Frappe app using Gemini), Ollama/ChatGPT (custom integration), Composio (API layer)."

 Same conversation, on Odoo Community: many of the AI features highlighted in marketing live in Odoo Enterprise, not the Community edition.
 So the open-source path forward, if AI-native is a hard requirement, is narrow.
-ERPNext (AI as add-ons), Odoo Community (AI behind paywall), Akaunting and Manager.io (no AI), or ERPClaw (AI-native, open source, free).
+ERPNext (AI as add-ons), Odoo Community (AI behind paywall), Akaunting and Manager.io (bookkeeping only), or ERPClaw (AI-native, open source, free).

 That's the honest field.
 Pick the one whose tradeoffs match your project, and don't let any vendor (us included) tell you the choice is obvious.